 Year End Procedure

 There are a number of basic steps to run the Year End Procedure in Sage 200c.
-If you prefer to follow this blog through one of our handy guides (including screenshots and more detail) follow this link for our Year-end guide https://itassolutions.co.uk/free-guide-sage-200-year-end-procedure/
+If you prefer to follow this blog through one of our handy guides (including screenshots and more detail).
+You can find our Sage 200 Year End guide here.